-Effective marketing and strategic advertising are key to the success of any kind of business, more so with small/medium ones.
+Effective strategic and marketing advertising are key to the success of any kind of business, more so with small/medium ones.
+Go through the effective ad campaigns tips and rules to be followed.
 Whenever a new product is launched in the market or when a business desires to grow, companies begin advertisement campaigns.
 The other desirable objectives are to make its presence known to its competitor, when there is a dip in the business profits or when a misconception exists among the potential customers regarding the product/services.

 Once you have decided who your target audience are, it becomes easier to select the medium of advertisement.
 For instance, if you are aiming at teenagers, then the best way to reach out to them is through radio and selective television programs, else you can put up posters in schools/colleges and youth centers.
 However, if your target is business executives of a specific industry, then it is wise to uses professional journals to publish your advertisement.
 Whether your business is a global or a local brand, there are certain small business advertising laws that you need to comply with.

 Advertising Laws were drawn by the Federal Trade Commission (FTC) and it is this agency that enforces the advertising and marketing laws to protect the consumers against deceptive and tall claims made by certain companies.
 It is mandatory that all business houses follow the advertising and marketing rules as a matter of practice.
 Failing to do so would lead to civil penalties and lawsuits.